isaacLepley/Alimus-Public/fear-and-sanity.md

 Fear and horror cannot work without player buy-in, and players are encouraged to play into their characters' fears and reactions to the horrors they face.
 To encourage this roleplay, one **inspiration** will be handed out at the end of each session to a player who portrayed their character well.

-Finally, these rules are the result of a combination of rules, including sanity damage and other mechanics from *Call of Cthulu*, Fear and Stress from *Van Richten's Guide to Ravenloft*, Fear and Mental Stress from the *Dungeon Master's Guide* (2024), and homebrew by innovative dungeon masters across the web.
-These rules in concert have not been playtested, and will be stress-tested throughout the course of this campaign.
+These rules are the result of a combination of rules from various sources.
+References include sanity damage and other mechanics from *Call of Cthulu*, Fear and Stress from *Van Richten's Guide to Ravenloft*, Fear and Mental Stress from the *Dungeon Master's Guide* (2024), and homebrew by innovative dungeon masters across the web.
+These rules in concert have not been play tested, and will be stress-tested throughout the course of this campaign.
 Feedback is encouraged and appreciated, and these rules are subject to future changes.

 ## Phobias